 - any other input-related (rather than needs-related) rationale.

 Eligibility for NHS CHC is not indefinite, as needs could change.
 This should be made clear to the individual and / or their representatives.

 Not all those with a disability or long term health condition will be eligible.

-A decision about whether or not an adult is eligible should usually be made within 28 days of completion of the assessment.
+A decision about whether an adult is eligible should usually be made within 28 days of completion of the assessment.

-If the person is not eligible for continuing healthcare funding, the local authority maybe responsible for assessing their care and support needs and providing services if they are eligible to receive such services.
+If the adult is not eligible for NHS CHC funding, the local authority maybe responsible for assessing their care and support needs and providing services if they are eligible.

-If the adult is not eligible for NHS continuing healthcare but are assessed as having healthcare or nursing needs, they may still receive some care from the NHS.
-For an adult who lives in their own home, this may be provided as part of a joint package of care and support, where some services come from the NHS and some from adult social care services (see Integration, Cooperation and Partnerships, Eligibility and Charging and Financial Assessment).
+If the adult is not eligible for NHS CHC but is assessed as having healthcare or nursing needs, they may still receive some care from the NHS.
+For an adult who lives in their own home, this may be provided as part of a joint package of care and support, where some services come from the NHS and some from adult social care services (see the chapters on Integration, Cooperation and Partnerships, Eligibility and Charging and Financial Assessment).

 If the adult moves into a nursing home, the NHS may contribute towards their nursing care costs.